OpenMined/Roadmap/nlp_team/README.md

 # NLP Team
-The NLP Team, in collaboration with the [Crypto Team](https://github.com/OpenMined/Roadmap/tree/master/crypto_team), is on a mission to help bring privacy-preserving NLP to life.
+The NLP Team, in collaboration with the [Crypto Team](https://github.com/OpenMined/Roadmap/tree/master/crypto_team), is on a mission to help bring privacy-preserving NLP to production.
 [SyferText](https://github.com/OpenMined/SyferText) is the library the team is currently building in an effort to create the first production-ready solution leveraging [PySyft](https://github.com/OpenMined/PySyft) to enable Natural Language Process that protects data and models' privacy.

 ## Roadmap (2020)

 1. Building SyferText with production in mind.
+  - Release SyferText 0.1.0 which enables deploying pipelines to PyGrid and using them for inference.Check out the milestone [here](https://github.com/OpenMined/SyferText/milestone/2)
   - Identifying at least three companies with a potential interest in using SyferText.
   - Building a collaboration around a real-world usecase with at least one company.